-Other income (expense), net decreased by \$0.5 million, or 26.2%, during the six months ended June 30, 2020 compared to the corresponding period in 2019.
-The decrease was primarily attributable to a \$1.7 million decrease in income resulting from a change in the fair value of the redeemable convertible preferred stock tranche liability, which was settled in 2019, partially offset by \$1.4 million in grant income for the CARB-X program, which commenced in July 2019.
+Other income (expense), net decreased by \$1.0 million, or 38.1%, during the nine months ended September 30, 2020 compared to the corresponding period in 2019.
+During the nine months ended September 30, 2019, we recognized a \$2.5 million gain resulting from a change in the fair value of the redeemable convertible preferred stock tranche liability, which was settled in 2019, and there was no such gain recognized in the nine months ended September 30, 2020.
+Other income (expense) also decreased due to a \$0.3 million decrease in interest income resulting primarily from a drop in average yield and a \$0.3 million increase in foreign currency losses resulting from the depreciation of the U.S. Dollar against the Swiss Franc.
+These decreases were partially offset by \$2.1 million in grant income for the CARB-X program, which commenced in July 2019.